Encounters with Western

 The Intriguing Story of Sulu Sultan ‘Azim ud-Din

-Sultan Azim ud-Din became Sultan of Sulu in 1735, succeeding his father, Badar ud-Din, who spent his last years in Tawi-Tawi.
-As Sultan, Azim ud-Din ratified the Treaty of 1737 with Spain, which acknowledged Sulu as an independent sovereign power and established peaceful relations between the two entities.
+Sultan Azim ud-Din became sultan of Sulu in 1735, succeeding his father, Badar ud-Din, who spent his last years in Tawi-Tawi.
+As sultan, Azim ud-Din ratified the Treaty of 1737 with Spain, which acknowledged Sulu as an independent sovereign power and established peaceful relations between the two entities.
 However, the treaty also obligated Sulu to support Spain in conflicts, as long as they did not involve European powers.
-This treaty laid the groundwork for Azim ud-Din’s subsequent reliance on Spanish support to maintain his rule and suppress internal rebellions, particularly from his relative Nasar ud-Din, who challenged his authority with the backing of influential leaders including datus and Iranuns.
+This treaty laid the groundwork for Azim ud-Din’s subsequent reliance on Spanish support to maintain his rule and suppress internal rebellions, particularly from his relative Nasar ud-Din, who challenged his authority with the backing of influential leaders including datus and the Iranuns.

 Throughout his reign, Sultan Azim ud-Din faced significant internal and external challenges.
 In 1746, he sought to pacify the rebellious Tirun territories, notorious for their slave-hunting raids, by invoking the Treaty of 1737 to secure Spanish military aid.
 The Spanish responded by sending a fleet to assist him, successfully subduing the region.
-However, this alliance with the Spaniards alienated many of his subjects, who began to view the Sultan as overly dependent on foreign powers and sympathetic to Christian missionaries, the traditional enemies of the Sulu people.
+However, this alliance with the Spaniards alienated many of his subjects, who began to view the sultan as overly dependent on foreign powers and sympathetic to Christian missionaries, the traditional enemies of the Sulu people.
 Despite these tensions, Azim ud-Din made efforts to strengthen the Islamic faith within his realm by codifying Sulu laws, introducing a coinage system, and promoting Arabic as the official language.

 Sources: